 The archers were still shooting when the infantry came up the hill to attack the shieldwall.
 They were met with a barrage of missiles and spears that jutted out of the tight wall of shields to rip out the infantry men’s guts.
 If the invaders had thought that the English were going to be a soft target, they were sadly mistaken.
 The Carmen tells us that William gives a rousing pre battle speech in which he tells his men that they should not fear the English, as they are like girls, with their long, combed and anointed hair, more reluctant warriors than hard fighters, ready to tear the enemy apart.* They soon learn that this is seriously not the case and are shaken by the ferocity of the English defence.

-After the brutal struggle had gone on for a long time, with the infantry and the archers having failed to dent the shieldwall, William sent in the cavalry, the best troops he had, on their very expensive chargers.
-The idea was that the arrows and the infantry attacks should damaged the shieldwall and leave gaps for the cavalry to ride through.
+After the brutal struggle had gone on for a long time, with the infantry and the archers having failed to dent the shieldwall, William sent in the cavalry, the best troops he had, on their very expensive steeds.
+The idea was that the arrows and the infantry attacks should damage the shieldwall and leave gaps for the cavalry to ride through.
 By the time the Norman Cavalry got to the wall, the impetus of their charge had been severely hampered by the terrain, and so it had little impact on the wall.
-The tight overlapping shieldwall broke open to allow the huscarles with their great Dane axes out into the fight in front of the wall, possibly accompanied by armed shield-bearers, to protect them.
-A Dane axe is better used double-handed, but it left the axemen undefended and vulnerable.
+The tight overlapping shieldwall broke open only to allow the huscarles with their great Dane axes out into the fight in front of the wall, possibly accompanied by armed shield-bearers, to protect them.
+A Dane axe is better used double-handed, but it left the axemen undefended and vulnerable, so they would need the protection of their fellow warriors.
 Many horses and their riders were injured by these great weapons that could, according to some sources, cleave a horse’s head and its rider in half.
 Tests have proven this unlikely (Davies 2016), though a Dane axe could easily take off a man’s head, and perhaps a horse’s head from the top of its neck, but not in one slice.

 The knights ride up to the English and attempt to break through the wall with their lances and then ride away again.
 Horses never ride into a wall of men, they balk at this, and the trick was for William and his cavalry to approach the enemy, throw their javelins, or spear the men at the wall with their lances and then ride away to repeat the same maneuver.
 They continue this until an incision is made in the wall, allowing them a way in.
 As they ride away, the archers and foot soldiers again come up the hill, throwing missiles and shooting arrows again at the wall.
 And so this brutality went on and on for hours…

 Coming in the scenes immediately before the death of the men on the hillock, are the deaths of Gyrth and Leofwine.
-If The BT (Bayeux Tapestry) is correct, Harold’s younger brothers would not have been with him around his standard when they later found their bodies at the end of the battle.
-It seems in the case of the BT, it is likely that they were leading the men in the front lines, perhaps their own huscarles, either side on each flank.
+If The BT (Bayeux Tapestry) is correct, Harold’s younger brothers were leading the men in the front lines, perhaps their own huscarles, either side on each flank.
 Guy de Amiens claims that Gyrth threw a javelin at the duke as he came at his line in the shieldwall.
 He killed the duke’s horse from under him, (this could have been where the idea the duke had been killed came from) and on foot, William ‘rushed upon the young man, snarling like a lion and hewed him limb from limb, shouting “Take the crown you have earned from us!”‘ suggesting that William had mistaken Gyrth for Harold.
 In any case, if we are to believe this story, Gyrth, who must have came very close to killing William, was after all killed by the duke.
 It was a moment that could have ended the battle and won it for the English.